marcin-mucha/ParkingStars/presentation/presentation.md

 ---

-# But every dream need to end.
+# But every dream needs to end.
 ![](./img/parking.jpeg)

 ---